amontalenti/home/README.rst

     git remote add -t \* -f origin git@github.com:amontalenti/home.git git checkout master

-I may hit conflicts with your existing .bashrc or .profile.
+I may hit conflicts with the existing .bashrc or .profile.
 Just move those to another directory and let it run.

-Once I clone the repo, I'll need to restart your shell.
+Once I clone the repo, I'll need to restart the shell.
 If I'm logged in to a fresh Linux box (e.g. Ubuntu or similar) via `ssh`, the simplest way to do this is to log off and log back on.